marcomc/cloudflared-doh-install/README.md

-# cloudflared-install
+# cloudflared-doh-install

-Script to install and configure cloudflared on RaspberryPI and GNU/Linux
+Script to install and configure cloudflared (DoH) on RaspberryPi and GNU/Linux

 ## How to Run the Script